-By using colours on interactive elements such as buttons, it provides a visual feedback.
-The feedback informs the user that they are about to or has interacted with an element.
-For example, a button changing colours when a mouse is hovering over it.
+Using colours on interactive elements such as buttons provides a visual feedback for the consumer, informing the user that they are about to or has interacted with the element.

-Other examples includes a linked text in blue darkening after being clicked to inform the user that they have visited the link before.
+Examples include: button changing colour when a mouse hovers over it, linked text darkening after being clicked to inform users that they have visited the link before.